GDPR fines: Where does the money go?

 Rising tensions between member states

 The EDPB is still working out how the one-stop-shop principle works in practice, since it's an entirely new concept.
 It has worked effectively so far, Goldthorpe adds, but there could be friction building between neighbouring regulators in future.
-That regulators can now issue fines on a far greater scale, however, likely won't factor into these calculations as they mostly won't directly benefit from the money.
+The fact that regulators can now issue fines on a far greater scale, however, likely won't factor into these calculations as they mostly won't directly benefit from the money.

 "It's an interesting one, because from a purely financial point of view, actually, the issue is more that the investigations are expensive and hard for the regulator to fund," she says.